epg01/printf/README.md

 > Number: [4]

+***Note: This function does not take into account The Width Option of the C language printf

 | Special Character | Descripction                                                                 |
 | ----------------- | ---------------------------------------------------------------------------- |
 | c                 | Print a singlecharacter                                                      |